Headaches and migraines are common and can inhibit our lives.

 The survey was taken by customers using a CBD oil product designed by Axon Relief, a company that creates supplements specifically for migraine sufferers.
 Known as the Headache Impact Test (Hit-6), the clinically validated survey measures the impact that headaches have on a respondent’s daily life and ability to function.”

 There are many options of medications and prescriptions to treat and prevent migraines, but all of them have many side effects and are not a long-term option.
 For example, the first instinct of many people is to take NSAIDs (aspirin, ibuprofen, naproxen and the like) mixed with caffeine, but it can damage the liver over time.
 It isn’t a healthy option and requires detoxing.
 CBD is used for numerous conditions, including other types of muscle pain, anxiety, depression and chronic illness.
-You can find out more about how it can help.

 A study conducted in 2017 found that participants who suffered from migraines reported a 55% decrease in pain after consuming cannabis.
 Beyond that, they did not suffer from side effects that are common after taking conventional migraine medications.
 Researchers speculate that the cannabidiol component in cannabis is the one that contributes to the reduction of migraine attacks.
 It is hypothesized that when there is a problem with the activity of the endocannabinoid system in the body, migraine occurs.
 CBD helps to create a balance in the body, and whilst many people are still discovering the benefits, it is good to be educated on how it can help you.